-- Nonspendable portion of net resources that cannot be spent because of their form or because they must remain intact - Restricted amounts constrained by external parties, constitutional provision, or enabling legislation - Committed amounts constrained by a government using its highest level of decision-making authority.
+- Committed amounts constrained by a government using its highest level of decision-making authority.
 The Governing Council is the highest level of decision making authority.
 Formal Governing Council action, through a resolution creates a commitment. - Assigned amounts a government intends to use for a particular purpose - Unassigned amounts that are not constrained at all will be reported in the general fund.